Shu Yang, PhD

 Qi Long, PhD

-Dr. Long’s research program bridges novel statistical and ML/AI research and impactful biomedical research.
-Its thrust is to develop robust statistical and ML/AI methods and models for advancing precision medicine […]
+Dr. Long’s research program marries innovative statistical and ML/AI research with impactful biomedical research.
+His lab has focused on developing robust statistical and ML/AI methods and models for advancing intelligent […]

 Yong Chen, PhD